Skip to content

 Encrypt network flow data

-Customers can encrypt the network flow data sent from their router to Cloudflare by routing their network flow traffic through a device running the WARP client.
-Then, encrypted network flow traffic can be forwarded from the WARP enabled device to Cloudflare’s network flow endpoints.
+You can encrypt the network flow data sent from your router to Cloudflare by routing your network flow traffic through a device running the Cloudflare One Client.
+Encrypted network flow traffic is then forwarded from the Cloudflare One Client device to Cloudflare's network flow endpoints.

-To learn more about the WARP client, and to install the WARP client on Linux, macOS, or Windows, you can visit the WARP client documentation.
+To learn more about the Cloudflare One Client, and to install it on Linux, macOS, or Windows, refer to the Cloudflare One Client documentation.

-Follow the instructions in the Magic Network Monitoring API to configure your WARP devices.
+Follow the instructions in the Network Flow (formerly Magic Network Monitoring) API to configure your devices.

 The warp_devices array at the account level is a list of WARP devices through which you can send encrypted flows.
 Each WARP device must have:

-• The WARP client UUID.
+• The Cloudflare One Client UUID.
 You can obtain the UUID in the UI or through the following command:

 Terminal window